Gary A. Sanden - Albert Lea Tribune

 Gary is survived by his son, Devin (Ashley) Sanden of Austin; sister, Lori (Matt) Quinn of Los Angeles, California; aunt, Phyllis Bruhn, of St. Bonifacius, MN; four nieces, many cousins and friends.

 Funeral services will be held at 11:00 am on Tuesday, June 21, 2022 at Oakland Lutheran Church with Pastor Richard Hegal officiating.
 Visitation will be for one hour before the service at the church.
-Interment will be at Hillcrest Cemetery in Albert Lea.
+Interment will be at Hillcrest Cemetery.
 Clasen-Jordan Mortuary is in charge of arrangements.